Is this you?

 - Designers and illustrators (graphic design, illustration, web design, landscape design)

 - Anything involving a lot of research or writing (For instance, good grant writing and resume writing is in demand.)

 - Life coach/ career coach/ executive coach

-- Nature-oriented work (ranger, guide, farmer, gardener)
+- Nature-oriented work (ranger, guide, farmer, landscaping)